The Catlins: Flora

 The Catlins features dense temperate rainforest, dominated by podocarps.
 This is the largest area of native forest remaining on the South Island's east coast, with over 500 km2 of forest and neighbouring subalpine areas being protected in Catlins Conservation Park.
-The forest is thick with trees such as rimu, totara, silver beech, matai and kahikatea.
-Of particular note are the virgin rimu and totara forest remaining in those areas which were too rugged or steep to have been milled by early settlers, and an extensive area of silver beech forest close to the Takahopa River.
+The forest is thick with trees such as rimu (Dacrydium cupressinum), tōtara (Podocarpus totara), southern beech (Nothofagus), mataī (Prumnopitys taxifolia) and kahikatea (Dacrycarpus dacrydioides).
+Of particular note are the virgin rimu and tōtara forest remaining in those areas which were too rugged or steep to have been milled by early settlers, and an extensive area of silver beech forest close to the Takahopa River.
 This is New Zealand's most southerly expanse of beech forest.
 Many native species of forest plant can be found in the undergrowth of the Catlins forest, including young lancewoods, orchids such as the spider orchid and perching Easter orchid, and many different native ferns.

 Settlers cleared much of the Catlins' coastal vegetation for farmland, but in some areas the original coastal plant life survives, primarily around cliff edges and some of the bays close to the Tautuku Peninsula, these being furthest from the landward edges of the forest.
 Plant life here includes many native species adapted to the strong salt-laden winds found in this exposed region.
 The Catlins coastal daisy (Celmisia lindsayii) is unique to the region, and is related to New Zealand's mountain daisies.
 Tussocks, hebes, and flaxes are common, as are native gentians, though the endangered native sedge pingao can now rarely be found.
 In years when the southern rātā flowers well, the coastal forest canopy turns bright red.
 The rātā also thrives in some inland areas.